altera-fpga/hls-samples/Tutorials/Tools/use_library/README.md

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to integrate Verilog directly into your oneAPI program and emulate it using a C model, as well as pulling the RTL directly into your full system design.
+| What you will learn   | How to integrate Verilog directly into your SYCL program and emulate it using a C model, as well as pulling the RTL directly into your full system design.
 | Time to complete      | 30 minutes
 | Category              | Concepts and Functionality
 ## Purpose

 This FPGA tutorial demonstrates how to build SYCL device libraries from RTL sources and use them in your SYCL design.
-An RTL library is useful for embedding high performance FPGA code, handwritten in Verilog into your oneAPI program.
+An RTL library is useful for embedding high performance FPGA code, handwritten in Verilog into your SYCL program.

 ## Prerequisites
 | Optimized for                     | Description
 |:---                               |:---
-| OS                                | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10, 11 <br> Windows Server* 2019
+| OS                                | Ubuntu* 20.04, Ubuntu* 22.04, Ubuntu* 24.04 <br> RHEL* 8, RHEL* 9 <br> SUSE* 15 <br> **NOTE: Windows is not supported**
-| Hardware                          | Agilex® 7, Agilex® 5, Arria® 10, Stratix® 10, and Cyclone® V FPGAs
+| Hardware                          | Agilex® 5, Agilex® 7 and Arria® 10 FPGAs
-| Software                          | Intel® oneAPI DPC++/C++ Compiler
+| Software                          | HLS IP Gen Compiler

-> **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
+> **Note**: Even though the HLS IP Gen compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
 > For using the simulator flow, Quartus® Prime Pro Edition (or Standard Edition when targeting Cyclone® V) and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition